raspberrypilearning/space-talk/en/step_5.md

 --- /task ---

-**Tip:** Click on the sprite in the sprite list under the Stage before adding or changing code, costumes, or sound.
-Make sure you have clicked the right sprite.
+**Tip:** Click on the sprite in the Sprite list under the Stage before you add or change code, costumes, or sound.
+Make sure that you have clicked on the correct sprite.

 --- task ---
-Try different numbers from 1 to 200 in the `set color effect`{:class="block3looks"} block until you find a colour you like.
+Try different numbers from `1` to `200` in the `set color effect to`{:class="block3looks"} block until you find a colour that you like.
 --- /task ---

 --- task ---